 The “Settings” tab allows to set the basic access to ICS CUBE without creating additional firewall rules.
-You can set IP-addresses or subtents that will be allowed to access ICS CUBE web-interface and to recovery console via ssh.
-If you want to allow access to ICS CUBE from everywhere, you can set the 0.0.0.0/0 subnet.
+You can specify IP-addresses or subnets that will be allowed to access ICS CUBE web-interface and recovery console via ssh.
+If you want to allow access to ICS CUBE console from anywhere, you can set the 0.0.0.0/0 subnet.

 Firewall rules are grouped as following:

-The “Events” tab shows all that happens with the firewall.
+The “Events” tab shows all what happens with the firewall.
 It’s divided into pages, you can navigate between them with the “Next” and “Previous” buttons, or enter the page number into the appropriate field to proceed directly to it.
 In the top right corner there is a search line.
 You can use it to look for specific records.

 The tab always shows events for the current date.
 To check other day’s events, choose the dates in the calendar in the top left corner of the module.